silksil/NOTES-CHEATSHEET/client/react/navigation.md

 </Link>
 ```

-The route functionality passes `history` to handle with navigation (<Link> is only for withing the DOM, instead this is programmetric navigation).
+The route functionality passes `history` to handle with navigation ( <Link> is only for within the DOM, instead this is programmetric navigation).
 By default, when you click on a <Link> from React Router, it will use history.push to navigate.
 More specifically, the push method allows you to go to a new location.
 For example:

 ```jsx
 onDeleteClick(id) {